calculix/cae/README.md

 - Implement keyword dialog as tab on main window.
 - Settings Dialog: add buttons to Pathes to open files.

-- Invent some kind of Python API for CAE or use pycalculix.
+- Invent some kind of Python API for CAE.
+Possibly use [pycalculix](https://github.com/spacether/pycalculix) and [pyccx](https://github.com/drlukeparry/pyccx).
 - Python code (*PYTHON keyword) in the INP_code for step repetition and other kind of model generation.

 - treeView: import certain keyword with descendants (tree branch) from INP-file.